6 Ways Pilates Improves Sports Performance

 Pilates also helps develop strong core musculature, which aids cycling efficiency.
 Without it, stability on the saddle is compromised and leads to a side-to-side rocking motion.
 This lack of stability means that the cyclist has to compensate for the movement and, as a result, may lose power in their legs.
 This constant motion can also lead to other problems, such as back pain and saddle soreness.
 All of this is why cyclist need to strength their pelvis, lower back and abdominals through Pilates.

-5. Injury prevention and recovery
+5. Injury Prevention and Recovery

 Injuries are a common and costly problem in sport today.
 Although some causes are unavoidable (tackling in some sports, for instance), imbalances, inflexibility, weaknesses and overuse of certain muscles are also contributing factors.